CDLUC3/opensearch-tutorial/README.md

 ## General Instructions

+Docker is required for this tutorial.
+See our [docker tutorial](https://cdluc3.github.io/docker-tutorial/) for background.

+These examples should work on Linux or Mac.
+Contributions are welcome to make these examples work on Windows.

 These instructions presume that ports 8080-8099 are open to internet.

-8086, 8094 and 8080 are used in these examples.
+- Ports 8086, 8094 and 8080 are used in these examples.

 Start the Docker Stack.